oktadev/okta-blog/_source/_posts/2022-02-15-spring-data-elasticsearch.md

 }
 ```

 Now the `id` and `name` properties have been _dynamically mapped_ with _multi-field mapping_.
-For example, the `name` field is defined with type `text`, for full-text searches, and it defines a `name.keyword` sub-field for aggregations and sorting:
+For example, the `name` field is defined with type `text`, for full-text searches, and it defines a `name.keyword` subfield for aggregations and sorting:

 ```json
 "name": {